AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Assessment/README.md

 ## Hints and tips

 * You don't need to edit the HTML in any way, except to apply the JavaScript to your HTML.
-* If you are unsure whether the JavaScript is applied to your HTML properly, try removing everything else from the JavaScript file temporarily, adding in a simple bit of JavaSccript that you know will create an obvious effect, then saving and refreshing.
+* If you are unsure whether the JavaScript is applied to your HTML properly, try removing everything else from the JavaScript file temporarily, adding in a simple bit of JavaScript that you know will create an obvious effect, then saving and refreshing.
 The following, for example, turns the background of the `<html>` element red--so the entire browser window should go red if the JavaScript is applied properly:
 ```
 document.querySelector('html').style.backgroundColor = 'red';
 ```
 * [`Math.round()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) is a built-in JavaScript method that rounds the result of a calculation to the nearest whole number.
 * There are three instances of strings that need to be replaced.
-You may repeat the `replace()` method multiple times, or you ccan use regular expressions.
+You may repeat the `replace()` method multiple times, or you can use regular expressions.
 For instance, `let text = 'I am the biggest lover, I love my love'; text.replace(/love/g,'like');` will replace all instances of 'love' to 'like'.
 Remember, Strings are immutable!

+See the finished JavaScript code of this Assessment [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_First_Steps/Assessment/main.js), and the product produced by this code [here]().

 ## Assessment or further help